will-rosenberg/will-rosenberg/README.md

 ## Hi there 👋

-&nbsp;&nbsp;&nbsp;👨🏻‍💻 I'm Will — a multilingual mechanical engineer turned accent coach and full-stack developer in progress.
+&nbsp;&nbsp;&nbsp;👨🏻‍💻 I'm Will — a multilingual mechanical engineer turned accent coach and full-stack developer.

-I founded **[Simple American Accent](https://www.instagram.com/SimpleAmericanAccent)** in 2018 to help Brazilians who already speak advanced English sound more American.
+I founded **[Simple American Accent](https://www.instagram.com/SimpleAmericanAccent)** in 2018 to help Brazilians who already speak advanced English to sound more American.

 ---